 The Victoria government's Better Health Channel identifies people with a BMI range of 25 to 29.9 as potentially being overweight, while those with a BMI in excess of 30 are deemed to be obese3.

 "Hearing loss has always been considered an inevitable part of ageing, but more and more studies seem to indicate this is not necessarily true.
 Apparently a healthy lifestyle can be beneficial for hearing conservation at higher ages," concluded Dr Erik Fransen from the University of Antwerp2.

 If you have smoked in the past, or you believe that your weight may put you at risk of hearing loss, it may be a good idea to get your hearing checked.
-Click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+Click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1Queensland Government, Noise induced hearing loss.
 Accessed November 9, 2015

 2Springer, New research links smoking and body mass index to hearing loss.
 Accessed November 9, 2015